Popaulol/FamilyGraph/README.md

 - `color: ` This is the outline color the Person will have on the final Graph.
 This can be any string accepted by graphviz's [color Attribute](https://graphviz.org/docs/attrs/color/)
 - `background-color: ` The Background color of the Node
 - `text-color: ` The Text Colour of the Node
+- `Image: ` The reletive Path to an image to use instead of the Node

 All of these Attributes can just be left out, then the default value will be used.